Pointers in .NET MAUI Linear Gauge (SfLinearGauge)

 ValueChangeStarted - Occurs whenever the pointer starts to drag.

 ValueChanging - Occurs before the current drag value gets updated as pointer value.
-The Cancel argument of ValueChangingEventArgs allows to restrict the update of current drag value.
+The Cancel argument of ValueChangingEventArgs allows you to restrict the update of the current drag value.

 ValueChangeCompleted - Occurs once the dragging of the pointer gets completed.